YGB Launches Movement Fund

 TO MAKE REAL CHANGE, WE HAVE TO CHANGE THE WAY WE FUND CHANGE

-YGB has just launched Movement Fund in an effort to combat this problem.
-The new organization is a crowdsourced tool to build funding for low-barrier grants that support social good work that may fall outside of the usually supported criteria.
+Movement Fund is a crowdsourced tool to build funding for low barrier grants that support social good work that may fall outside of the usually supported criteria.
 Grants focus on key areas including Meeting Needs, Building Awareness, Advocacy and Action.

 The fund has already made grants but plans to use this crowdsourced referral marketing structure to generate a new level of social justice funding for our community.